alberon/dotfiles/README.md

 ## Bash aliases

-I'm lazy so I have a lot of Bash aliases - here are the most useful ones:
+I'm lazy so I have a lot of Bash aliases and short commands - here are the most useful ones:

 | Alias    | Expansion                                     | Comments                                                 |
 |----------|-----------------------------------------------|----------------------------------------------------------|